leomariga/Simulink-Arduino-Serial/README.md

 ## Sending data from Arduino to Simulink

-In this example we are sending an Arduino `float` (4 bytes) to Simulink (which is called `single` there). **Important:** You need to configure your Serial port BEFORE sending or receiving data, so remember to use the [Configuring your Serial][Serial Configuration block]Serial Configuration block before continuing.
+In this example we are sending an Arduino `float` (4 bytes) to Simulink (which is called `single` there). **Important:** You need to configure your Serial port BEFORE sending or receiving data, so remember to use the [Configuring your Serial][#configuring-your-serial]Serial Configuration block before continuing.

 ## Sending data from Simulink to Arduino